loschke/awesome-windsurfrules/README.md

 A curated list of awesome .windsurfrules files for enhancing your Windsurf AI experience.

-[Cursor AI](https://cursor.sh/) is an AI-powered code editor. `.windsurfrules` files define custom rules for Cursor AI to follow when generating code, allowing you to tailor its behavior to your specific needs and preferences.
+[Windsurf](https://codeium.com/windsurf) is an AI-powered code editor. `.windsurfrules` files define custom rules for Windsurf to follow when generating code, allowing you to tailor its behavior to your specific needs and preferences.

 ## Why .windsurfrules?